RubDev476/starbucks-clone-api/README.md

 # API Docs

-This project is a clone of the Starbucks API, aimed at practicing the use of React, TypeScript, Vite, Express, and MongoDB.
+This project is a clone of the Starbucks API, aimed at practicing the use of React, TypeScript, Vite, Express, and Postgresql.

 ## Installation